mayankp/SITL2-SIMULINK-Basics/README.md

-# SITL1-Matlab-Basics
+# SITL2-SIMULINK-Basics
-To study Basic operations in MATLAB
+To study Basic operations in SIMULINK